biof509/spring2019/docs/_sources/syllabus/index.rst.txt

 * `Class grading system <https://okpy.org>`_

-First class: 13st September 2018 at 5pm in building 10, room 2-3330.
+First class: 7th February 2019 at 5:30pm in building 60, room 162.

-Final classes: 13th and 20th December 2018
+Final classes: 6th and 16th of May 2019

 *This document is subject to revision.
-Last revised 29th September 2018.*
+Last revised 7th February 2019.*

 Course Description
 ------------------